Divorce is a complex and emotionally charged process that often involves negotiating the division of…

 For instance, a parent who used to be an executive but now works in retail may be ordered to pay support based on the salary of an executive.
 Parents who are concerned about their ability to make payments in the future should ask for the right to modify an order in the future.
 Their concerns may also be addressed when negotiating the divorce settlement.

 After a divorce, it isn’t uncommon for a spouse to receive both child support and alimony.
-However, it is important to note that child support is for the child only.
+However, it is important to note that child support payments are for the child only.
 If a parent uses these payments for their own benefit, it may be possible for the noncustodial parent to have a child support order modified.
 It may also be possible to use that as grounds to have a custody order modified.